ducbao414/vanilla-html/README.md

 ## Routing

 **vanilla-html** uses file-based routing.
 Your `src` folder structure defines the URLs.
-Organize your HTML, scripts, styles, and assets (images, videos) freely within `src` and its subfolders.
+Organize your HTML, scripts, styles, and assets (images, videos) however you see fit within `src` and its subfolders.

 For example: this [About page](https://vani.b95.dev/other/about.html) resides in the `src/other/` folder.